GHFear/PEye-Ball/README.md

 PE Parser for Windows and Linux.<br>
 Compiles on both platforms.<br>

-Build project with cmake 3.10 and above from (build) directory with terminal commands<br>
+Build project with cmake 3.10 and above from (build) directory with terminal commands:<br>
 Create cmake files with command: "cmake ../"<br>
 Build executable with command: "make"<br>